bshelton229/varnish-admin-socket-python/README.rst

 Varnish Admin Socket
 =====================

 A simple python library to administer Varnish over the administration socket.
 The library can use shared secret authentication.
-I have only tested it against Varnish 2.1.5.
+Almost all testing has been done against Varnish 2.1.5.

+Note: To use the library with Varnish 2.0.6, set compat = True (Experimental)

 This was heavily inspired by Tim Whitlock's wonderful PHP library (http://github.com/timwhitlock/php-varnish).